Chess (musical): Critical reception

-Plot summary
+Synopsis

 The musical's American incarnation has noticeably different settings, lyrics, song orders, and a completely different Act 2 from the British version.
 In particular, in the American Chess the entire show is about one chess match, not two.
 Act 1 involves the first part of the match, which is held in Bangkok, Thailand, while Act 2 handles the conclusion, and is set in Budapest, Hungary.
 Also, the incumbent champion is switched in the American version (that is, to Anatoly Sergievsky rather than Freddie Trumper) as is the winner of the Sergievsky–Trumper tournament.

 Prologue

 In 1956, a Hungarian revolutionary, Gregor Vassy, calmly explains to his 4-year-old daughter, Florence, the history of chess, before the two are separated in the midst of a violent rebellion in Budapest ("Prologue" / "The Story of Chess").